 On Friday nights, we gather at the Council Ring for a nonsectarian service and campfire.
 The service is value-based with subjects ranging from friendship and overcoming obstacles to stewardship of the environment and social/racial justice.
-The only religious component is when the Kiddush is recited.

 BIRTHDAYS

 If your camper has a birthday while at camp, please know that their big day will not be forgotten.
 Quite the contrary!
 They'll receive a delicious birthday cake made by our kitchen staff that is presented to them in front of the whole camp with a round of birthday songs!
 They also may (okay...will) be asked to give a birthday speech.